 In the Resource Palette, open the WebCenter Services Catalog, then expand the Task Flows folder.

-Click RSS Viewer and drag it to your page after the
+Click RSS Viewer, drag it to your page in the Design view, and choose Region.

 In the Edit Task Flow Binding dialog, you can set the location of the RSS feed and enter the name (the application name, not the application display name) of the external application that the custom WebCenter application can use to authenticate RSS feed.